Facts about Mae Jemison

-Dr. Mae Carol Jemison became the first woman of color to travel into space on September 12, 1992.
+Dr. Mae Carol Jemison became the first American woman of color to travel into space on September 12, 1992.
 That was the day she rocketed into Earth orbit on an 8-day mission aboard the space shuttle Endeavour.

 Jemison spent the next six years at NASA, ending up on mission STS-47 aboard the shuttle Endeavour in 1992.
 After leaving NASA in 1993 she founded the Jemison Group, a research and consulting firm, and became active in several educational programs.

 A fan of Star Trek, Dr. Mae Jemison made a 1993 guest appearance on the TV series Star Trek: The Next Generation.
 (Another prominent person who made a Star Trek guest appearance was King Abdullah II of Jordan.)